by Andrew Zwally, Northeast Regional Director of Government Affairs & Special Projects

-Each year, schools across the country are home to new students and staff, each with unique and varying educational programming needs and expectations.
-As a space for both education and growth, your school’s learning environment may require upgrades to improve your energy efficiency and indoor air quality, which impact students’ health and performance.
-Funding for these types of infrastructure projects is often limited, however, both the Infrastructure Investment and Jobs Act and the Inflation Reduction Act may be the key to helping you achieve those facility improvements.
+Each year, schools across the country are home to new students and staff, each with unique and varying educational programming needs .
+As a space for both education and personal growth, your school’s learning environment may require upgrades to improve comfort, safety, and indoor air quality, which impact students’ health and performance.
+Funding for these types of infrastructure projects is often limited, however, both the Infrastructure Investment and Jobs Act and the Inflation Reduction Act may be the key to helping you implement necessary facility improvements and meet district goals.

 The Infrastructure Investment and Jobs Act (IIJA) also known as the Bipartisan Infrastructure Law (BIL) was signed into law by President Joe Biden in November 2021.
-The investment into rebuilding America’s infrastructure includes a variety of funding opportunities to improve facilities by delivering healthy and safe schools.
+The investment into rebuilding America’s infrastructure includes a variety of funding opportunities to improve schools facilities by delivering health and safety upgrades.
 The Department of Energy recently announced a funding opportunity under its Renew America’s Schools grant program to fund projects involving:

 In addition, dedicated funding sources for school air quality grants and technical assistance has been created as a part of the IRA in partnership with the Environmental Protection Agency (EPA).
 These specific grants include: